 Let’s look at different causes of congestion in dogs and what can be done to make your dog feel better fast.

 Causes of Congestion in Dogs

 - Viral infection: Think of this as the common cold.
-A viral infection of the sinuses or nasal passages can cause swelling and inflammation that makes it hard for your pup to breath.
+A viral infection of the sinuses or nasal passages can cause swelling and inflammation that makes it hard for your pup to breathe.
 It may also bring on a runny nose and eyes, usually with clear discharge, coughing, sneezing, and lethargy.
-Most viral infections tend to be mild to moderate, however some can cause more severe illness if they aren’t taken care of.
+Most viral infections tend to be mild to moderate.
+However, some can cause more severe illnesses if they aren’t taken care of.
 Viral infections usually find their way to a dog by contact with other infected dogs.

-- Foreign objects: Dogs love to explore their world with their noses making it easy to inhale grass seeds, dirt, or anything small enough to make it through their nostrils.
-Some foreign objects can get lodged in the nasal passage or sinuses causing inflammation and congestion.
+- Foreign objects: Dogs love to explore their world with their noses, making it easy to inhale grass seeds, dirt, or anything small enough to make it through their nostrils.
+Some foreign objects can get lodged in the nasal passage or sinuses, causing inflammation and congestion.
 Infections may occur secondary to foreign objects as well.
-Depending on where the foreign object is, dogs may also sneeze, have a runny or bloody nose, or a cough if the object is in their chest.
+Depending on where the foreign object is, dogs may also sneeze, have a runny or bloody nose, or cough if the object is in their chest.